JetBrains/space-dotnet-sdk/README.md

 }
 ```

 The next step is to add configuration details.
-In `appsettings.json`, add the `"Space"` section, and make sure to include the `EndpointSigningKey` setting - the value is available when registering the application in Space and setting **Authentication** to **Signing key**:
+In `appsettings.json`, add the `"Space"` section.
+Make sure to configure any of the endpoint verification options that are available when registering the application in Space:

 ```json
 {